Dorothy Van: Acting career

-When she arrived to Broadway she began as a chorus girl in musicals.
+When she arrived at Broadway, she began as a chorus girl in musicals.
 She often appeared in uncredited roles in such plays as The Skin of Our Teeth, All My Sons, The Maids, The Heiress, The Shifting Heart, and The Mousetrap.
-After years of stage work she made her movie debut playing an army nurse in Loose Shoes.
+After years of stage work, she made her movie debut playing an army nurse in Loose Shoes.
 Later in the decade she landed a recurring role as Aunt Effie to Vicki Lawrence's character of Thelma Harper on Mama's Family; she appeared in seven episodes between 1983 and 1989.

 Writing career

-Van also wrote for the TV screen.
-In 1985 she wrote two episodes for the sitcom Silver Spoons; she also wrote episodes for Mama's Family, Punky Brewster, and Major Dad.
+Van also wrote for television.
+In 1985, she wrote two episodes for the sitcom Silver Spoons; she also wrote episodes for Mama's Family, Punky Brewster, and Major Dad.

 Retirement and later life

-In 1992 Van retired from acting and writing.
+In 1992, Van retired from acting and writing.
 She and her husband continued living in Los Angeles; she worked in the St. Mark United Methodist Church as director of the church choir and Bible study sessions.
 She supported animal rights, the Republican Party, and civil rights for the elderly.
 In spite of her relatively few TV appearances, she took pride in receiving fan letters, which she kept for many years.
 She was close friends with Vicki Lawrence and with Ken Berry, who was also a native from her hometown, and she even became good friends with her childhood idol Shirley Temple who attended the same Methodist church in Los Angeles.

-By 2000 Van had developed Parkinson's disease and was home-bound.
-Van died in her Los Angeles home on May 16, 2002 at age seventy-four.
+By 2000, Van had developed Parkinson's disease and was homebound.
+Van died in her Los Angeles home on May 16, 2002, at age seventy-four.